leo-bonacini/ndvi_city_analysis/README.md

-The loss of green cover has measurable public-health consequences: urban heat island effect intensifies, flooding risk increases as permeable surfaces disappear, and the cost of cooling buildings rises — ironically increasing carbon emissions in a city that prides itself on sugarcane-ethanol sustainability.
+The loss of green cover has measurable public-health consequences: urban heat island effect intensifies, flooding risk increases as permeable surfaces disappear, and the cost of cooling buildings rises, ironically increasing carbon emissions in a city that prides itself on sugarcane-ethanol sustainability.

 ---